-✓ Implemented • Proposed/Announced x Proposal rejected/Waiting for Global Solution Country Status Latest development Brief description Cite Tunisia √ Implemented December 27, 2019 Effective January 1, 2020, a 3% digital tax applies on the sale of computer applications and digital services by non-resident companies.
-A decree to be issued will set out detailed requirements.
-50 √ Implemented February 6, 2019 15% withholding tax on digital advertising payments made as of January 1, 2019 to services providers and intermediaries.
-The Revenue Administration published Communiqué No. 17 which provides details on the scope of the withholding tax.
-51 Turkey ✓ Implemented March 20, 2020 Effective from March 1, 2020, a 7.5% DST applies on gross revenue derived from provision and management of digital services, such as advertising, supply of any digital content on digital platforms, including software, applications, music, videos, video games, in-game applications, etc. However, revenue derived from digital services not exceeding TRY 20,000,000 (approx. Euro 3.14M) in Turkey and Euro 750M (or equivalent) worldwide would be exempt.
+✓ Implemented • Proposed/Announced × Proposal rejected/Waiting for Global Solution Country Status Latest development Brief description Cite V Implemented March 20, 2020 Effective from March 1, 2020, a 7.5% DST applies on gross revenue derived from provision and management of digital services, such as advertising, supply of any digital content on digital platforms, including software, applications, music, videos, video games, in-game applications, etc. However, revenue derived from digital services not exceeding TRY 20,000,000 (approx. Euro 3.14M) in Turkey and Euro 750M (or equivalent) worldwide would be exempt.
 Also, the president has authority to reduce the 7.5% rate downward to 1% or to increase the rate upward to 15%.
 The tax administration published in the official gazette the final version communique which includes details from the tax administration about the application and scope of the DST.
-52

-✓ Implemented • Proposed/Announced x Proposal rejected/Waiting for Global Solution Country Status Latest development Brief description Cite United Kingdom ✓ Implemented April 27, 2020 The UK government published the draft Finance Bill 2020 on March 19, which was approved by all the major parties in Parliament on April 27, 2020 and it is expected to be enacted in the summer.
+53 United Kingdom V Implemented June 11, 2020 The UK government published the draft Finance Bill 2020 on March 19, which was approved by all the major parties in Parliament on April 27, 2020 and by the House of Commons committee on June 11, 2020.
+It is expected to be enacted in the summer.
 The Bill contains the final DST legislation, which is in substantively the same form as the July 2019 draft legislation.
 The DST will be retroactively effective from April 1, 2020.
 HMRC has published new compliance guidance and opened the online Digital Services Tax registration portal, which underscores that the DST is in effect.
 The government is committed to repealing the DST when an appropriate international agreement is reached on the taxation of the digitalization of the economy, however the UK DST does not contain a hardwired sunset clause - rather, the legislation provides that the UK government will review the tax in 2025.
 The DST legislation provides for a 2% tax on the revenues of search engines, social media platforms and online marketplaces which derive value from UK users.
 These businesses are subject to the DST when the group's worldwide revenues from these digital activities are more than £500M and more than £25M of these revenues are derived from UK users.
 The Bill confirms that the due date of the tax is the day after nine months following the end of the accounting period (i.e., October 1, 2021 for calendar year-end taxpayers).
-53
+54